DanielJDupont/react-animejs-wrapper/readme.md

 ## Easy to Use Examples

-Once the website is up there will be lots of easy to use examples for you to explore!
+Some extra examples are present on the website with more to be added soon!

 Translate elements, like with the text in an input.